 We'll create a new Slack app and set up auth tokens and callback URLs, so that Slack knows how to notify the Teleport plugin when Approve / Deny buttons are clicked.

 You'll need to:

 - Create a new app, pick a name and select a workspace it belongs to.

-- Add OAuth Scopes.
-This is required by Slack for the app to be installed — we'll only need a single scope to post messages to your Slack account.
+- Add an OAuth Scope, which is required by Slack for the app to be installed.

 Visit https://api.slack.com/apps to create a new Slack App.

 App Name: Teleport